nyankson-benjamin/architecture-challange/README.md

 I used context api to manage the state of the application.
 The state is then saved to local storage to keep track of the current page.
+All the available pages are being imported to the App.js component.
+The component's context is also imported into the App.js